Annie-I/LSP_Bomberman/README.md

-# LSP_Bomberman
+# Bomberman

-Version of bomberman game in C, made for LSP
+Multi-player version of Bomberman for LSP 2021.

+## Pre-requisites

+To compile client you will need:

+- sudo apt install make
+- sudo apt install clang